loxleyftsck/Routing-Berbasis-Sadar-Konteks/ARCHITECTURE.md

 ### Adding New Context Dimensions

-1. Create new fuzzy input variables in `.fcl` files
+1. Create new CRIPS input variables in `.fcl` files
 2. Implement context extraction in router
 3. Add rules combining new context with existing ones